Candace Parmer, LMT, CCT, CTT

 My background in anatomy and physiology comes in handy; if necessary, I can help you understand any medical terminology mentioned in your report and can easily communicate with doctors about your concerns or issues, but I’m just a technician.
 I do not read your images (I leave that up to a board-certified thermologist with almost three decades of experience in reading breast images), nor do I sell any kind of treatments, gadgets, pills, potions or lotions based on your report results or otherwise - that would be practicing medicine.
 I am not a doctor, but I’m great with the digital infrared camera because I’ve been observing alignment in bodies for well over a decade so can easily get you in perfect position for perfect images!

 Using thermography to assist in locating potential causes of pain was a huge advantage in my bodywork practice - business exploded after acquiring an infrared camera because it showed me not only hot areas, but more importantly, the abnormally cold places that were in need of increased blood flow.
 Your body worker and other practitioners will love getting to see your images.

 Not knowing anything about breast cancer when I first acquired an infrared camera, I initially specialized in imaging everything except breasts; however, after learning about the unique properties of thermal imaging for assessing risk of breast disease, it was a no-brainer to launch a dedicated thermography clinic to fill the gap that conventional medicine has been reluctant to embrace.

 Does it make sense to say “No, let’s not include the only breast test that measures skin temperatures” when we’ve known breast cancer is associated with elevated skin surface temperatures since the 1850’s, thanks to the work of Spurgin and Sequin?
-In 1972, the Director of Health and Human Services, Thomas Tierney, stated that thermography is “beyond experimental” in 4 areas:
+Then in 1972, the Director of Health and Human Services, Thomas Tierney, stated that thermography is “beyond experimental” in 4 areas:

 1. Pathology of the female breast